 - School meals expansion efforts in India led by national organization Akshaya Patra as well as in Zambia led by Mary’s Meals.

-- The ongoing work of World Central Kitchen in Haiti and Puerto Rico, which includes school meals and kitchens, food safety and sanitation training, and emergency relief.
+- The ongoing work of World Central Kitchen in Haiti, which includes school meals and kitchens, food safety and sanitation training, and emergency relief.

 - School meals programs in Syria being developed as part of a partnership between World Food Program and the Syrian Ministry of Education.